phoenixding/scdiff/README.md

 * (2) Estimate number of Clusters K for each time point in a user-defined or semi-automatic way (__Not Required But Recommended__)
 If users have prior knowledge about how many clusters K approximately (e.g. based on markers) for each time, please specify using the "-k config_file" parameter as described above.
 If no prior knowledge is available, users can choose to estimate the K automatically or semi-automatically with the provided [utils/semiAutomaticK.py](utils/semiAutomaticK.py) script.
-Although scdiff can estimate the number of Clusters K for each time point in a fully automatic way with "-k auto" option, but in many cases users are able to get better estimation using their eyes with the help of the visualization (e.g., TSNE plot). semiAutomaticK.py script draws the TSNE plots to help users to determine possible number of clusters K for each time point.
+Although scdiff can estimate the number of Clusters K for each time point in a fully automatic way with "-k auto" option, but it's very time-consuming and in many cases users are able to get better estimation using their eyes with the help of the visualization (e.g., TSNE plot). semiAutomaticK.py script draws the TSNE plots to help users to determine possible number of clusters K for each time point.
 Then users can run scdiff with the option: "-k config_file".
 The TSNE plot will be output to a pdf file (*.tsne.pdf).
 ```